jason-c-daniels/Jcd.BitManipulation/docs/Jcd.BitManipulation.Int64Extensions.ClearBit(thislong,int).md

 ## Int64Extensions.ClearBit(this long, int) Method

-Sets bit to "off" and returns the modified value.
+Sets the specified bit to "off" and returns the modified value.

 ```csharp
 public static long ClearBit(this long value, int offset);